Areas of Personal Development EXPLAINED!

 But if an area is stable, it provides you with a lift-off for the next one.

-If you feel healthy, fit and energetic that will translate into a direct boost of confidence, which will make the next area much more simple to improve on.
+If you feel healthy, energetic and have a good social life that will translate into a direct boost of confidence, which will make the next area much more simple to improve on.

 This is why it’s so important to stick with this exact order.